kukuu/AGILITY/README.md

 # Continuous Delivery

- CD is the ability to get changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, safely and quickly in a sustainable way.
+ CD is the ability to get changes of all types including new features, configuration changes, bug fixes and experiments into production, or into the hands of users, safely and quickly in a sustainable way.

+ A logical extension of Continuous Integration, It is based on the use of smart automation.
+This is all about creating a repeatable and reliable process for delivering software.
+You have to automate pretty much everything in order to be able to achieve continuous delivery. manual steps will get in the way or become a bottleneck.
+This goes for everything from requirements authoring to deploying to production.

 The ultimate goal of continuous delivery is to minimise the iteration time of the code-test-deliver-measure experimentation cycle.
 Increasing deliverable throughput in this way is the key to not only more feature work being delivered but higher quality code as well.
 This might seem counter-intuitive at first but code is fixed and polished through that same cycle and less time spent on deployment is more time spent on designing quality code.

 	The high-level requirements FOR CD are:

 	1. Software must be easily testable, which means it must be loosely coupled.